Matt Breida: Buffalo Bills

 On March 29, 2021, Breida signed a one-year contract with the Buffalo Bills.
 Sparingly used due to the presence of running backs Zack Moss and Devin Singletary, Breida scored his first touchdowns with the Bills in Week 10 against the New York Jets.
 Playing mainly on special teams with just eight offensive snaps, he finished the 45–17 victory with three carries for 28 yards and a touchdown to go along with three receptions for 22 yards and a touchdown, but also lost a fumble.

 Breida finished the 2021 season with 26 carries for 125 yards and a touchdown to go along with seven receptions for 72 yards and two touchdowns in nine games and no starts.

 New York Giants

 2022 season

 On March 21, 2022, Breida signed a one-year contract with the New York Giants.

-Being used as the backup to Saquon Barkley, Breida scored his first and his only touchdown of the regular season during a Week 10 31–18 loss to the Detroit Lions.
+Being used as the backup to Saquon Barkley, Breida scored his only touchdown of the regular season during a Week 10 31–18 loss to the Detroit Lions.
 Receiving an uptick in snaps compared to the previous season, Breida had 54 carries for 220 yards and a touchdown to go along with 20 receptions for 118 yards in 17 games and one start.
-In the two playoff games he played, Breida had seven carries for 31 yards and a touchdown to go along with a 19-yard reception.
+In the two postseason games he played, Breida had seven carries for 31 yards and a touchdown to go along with a 19-yard reception.